EU's top court rejects UK challenge to short-selling law

 The ruling is a blow to Britain's attempts to limit the scope of financial rules from Brussels as Prime Minister David Cameron seeks to renegotiate the country's membership of the EU.

-Britain was challenging part of the short-selling law which gives the European Securities and Markets Authority (ESMA) the power to ban bets on falling share prices in instances which it sees as a threat to markets or the stability of the EU financial system.
+Britain was challenging part of the short-selling law which gives the European Securities and Markets Authority the power to ban bets on falling share prices when markets are in turmoil.

 "The power of the European Securities and Markets Authority to adopt emergency measures on the financial markets of the member states in order to regulate or prohibit short-selling is compatible with EU law," the Luxembourg-based court said in a statement on Wednesday.